When "Do your own thing" becomes a thing.

 1

-Design standards ensure your brand is on point, regardless of touchpoint.
+Standards ensure a brand is on point, regardless of touchpoint.

 2

-Shared resources help you scale across teams and break down silos.
+Shared resources scale across teams and break down silos.

 3